Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VII

 • All network namespaces (or container hosts) connected to a Linux bridge belonged to exactly one of the involved VLANs.

-• All network namespaces (or container hosts) belonging to the involved VLANs were connected to a Linux bridge via ports which sent out untagged packets on egress from the bridge to the target namespaces and received untagged packets from the namespaces (or container hosts).
+• All network namespaces (or container hosts) belonging to the involved VLANs were connected to a Linux bridge via ports which sent out untagged packets from the bridge to the target namespaces and received untagged packets from the namespaces (or container hosts).

 • The VLANs (e.g. VLAN1, VLAN2) were completely defined by PVID/VID definition at Linux bridge ports, only.
 We eliminated in addition default PVID/VID values.
 Thus, the VLANs were completely isolated from each other: No host/namespace of a VLAN1 could communicate with a host/namespace belonging to a different VLAN2.